OpenTC4/OpenTC4/README.md

 Non-functional development period.
 Builds are configured for development environments only.

 We are looking for contributors!
+[Pull requests](https://github.com/opentc4/opentc4/pulls) are welcome.

 ---